Kentucky Equine Adoption Center

 2007

-Situated on 70 acres near Nicholasville, KY, the program offers a peaceful haven where equines can relax, recover, and heal until their forever home is found.
+Situated on 72 acres near Nicholasville, KY, KYEAC offers a peaceful haven where equines can relax, recover, and heal until their forever home is found.
 Incoming horses receive veterinary care and individualized attention before moving on to retraining, wherein qualified trainers work with them to establish a safe, solid foundation for the future.
 By contractual agreement, no adopted animal can ever again be used for racing or breeding.

 Success stories are many.
-One is Gigi, pictured above, a TB mare sent by her Kentucky owners to Florida for training.
+One is Gigi, a TB mare sent by her Kentucky owners to Florida for training.
 Unfortunately, her first trainer was killed in a terrible accident.
 Gigi was then temporarily used as a dressage lesson horse until a major hurricane flooded the farm where she was housed.
 Our “Unsinkable Molly Brown” was found standing in chest-deep water and was swum out to safety.
-She was moved back to Kentucky and then donated to the KYEAC.
-She has been rehabilitated and is waiting for her adoptive family.
+She was moved back to Kentucky to KYEAC.
+She has been rehabilitated and was recently adopted.

-KYEAC has four programs in addition to the general horse care it provides: Take the Reins education program, geared toward K-12 students, teaching responsible horse ownership, giving back to the community, and becoming good citizens; Heads Up Hearts Open Equine Growth and Communication, which offers its horses to professionals conducting equine-assisted learning and therapy and training in leadership and supervision; and the Stable Foundations education program geared toward first-time horse owners.
-Stable Foundations is hands-on with the horse, teaching participants how to work with horses on the ground and providing general horse husbandry skills.
+KYEAC has two education programs in addition to the general horse care it provides: Equine EdVenture’s, geared toward 4th -12th grade students, teaches core curriculum skills using an equine setting and hands-on experiences, and Stable Foundations, which is geared toward first-time horse owners.
+Stable Foundations teaches participants how to work with horses on the ground and provides general horse husbandry skills.

-A grant recipient from TAA, KYEAC also has been supported by organizations such as Keeneland, Churchill Downs, Rood & Riddle, Hagyard, Park Equine, Kentucky Horse Council, Brennan Equine Welfare Fund, Equus Foundation, Indiana HBPA, Thoroughbred Charities of America, Kentucky Colonels, and ASPCA.
+A grant recipient from TAA, KYEAC also has been supported by organizations such as Keeneland, Churchill Downs, Rood & Riddle, Hagyard, Park Equine, Kentucky Horse Council, Brennan Equine Welfare Fund, Equus Foundation, Indiana HBPA, Thoroughbred Charities of America, Kentucky Colonels, ASPCA, and McCauley’s.